-During crude oil refining process, LPG is produced as one of the products of the refining process.
-Crude oil refining processes, include catalytic cracking, crude distillation, etc. The gas recovered during this refining process is liquefied to form LPG.
+During the crude oil refining process, LPG is produced as one of the products of the refining process.
+Crude oil refining processes include catalytic cracking, crude distillation, etc. The gas recovered during this refining process is liquefied to form LPG.

 1.2 Categories of LPG Facilities

-The first category is bulk storage terminal which are generally used to store large quantity of LPG for onward delivery to smaller storage facilities.
+The first category is the bulk storage terminal which is generally used to store a large quantity of LPG for onward delivery to smaller storage facilities.

-Distribution facilities are medium sized facilities that supply LPG to either final consumer or to small retailers.
-This type of facilities are more prominent than the bulk storage facilities especially in Africa.
+Distribution facilities are medium-sized facilities that supply LPG to either final consumer or small retailers.
+This type of facilities is more prominent than the bulk storage facilities, especially in Africa.

-Lastly there are mini LPG facilities which serves as retailer’s outlet to final consumers.
-These facilities are usually sited at designated location in a city or community.
+Lastly, there are mini LPG facilities which serve as the retailer’s outlet to final consumers.
+These facilities are usually sited at a designated location in a city or community.

 Liquefied petroleum gas (LPG) can be transported using any appropriate means.
-Prior to selecting a transportation methodology, various factors including the under listed has to be analysed.
+Before selecting a transportation methodology, various factors including the under listed has to be analysed.